 Clinical studies involve the administration of the biological product candidate to healthy volunteers or patients under the supervision of qualified investigators, generally physicians not employed by or under the study sponsor's control.
 Clinical studies are conducted under protocols detailing, among other things, the objectives of the clinical study, dosing procedures, subject selection and exclusion criteria, and the parameters to be used to monitor subject safety, including stopping rules that assure a clinical study will be stopped if certain adverse events should occur.
 Each protocol and any amendments to the protocol must be submitted to the FDA as part of the IND.
 Clinical studies must be conducted and monitored in accordance with the FDA's regulations comprising the GCP requirements, including the requirement that all research subjects provide informed consent.
 Further, each clinical study must be reviewed and approved by an IRB at or servicing each institution at which the clinical study will be conducted.
-An IRB is charged with protecting the welfare and rights of study participants and considers such items as whether the risks to individuals participating in the clinical study until consent that must be signed by each clinical study subject or his or her legal representative and must monitor the clinical study until completed.
+An IRB is charged with protecting the welfare and rights of study participants and considers such items as whether the risks to individuals participating in the clinical studies are minimized and are reasonable in relation to anticipated benefits.
+The IRB also approves the form and content of the informed consent that must be signed by each clinical study subject or his or her legal representative and must monitor the clinical study until completed.
 Clinical research involving recombinant DNA that is subject to NIH guidelines also must be reviewed by an institutional biosafety committee, or IBC, a local institutional committee that reviews and oversees basic and clinical research conducted at that institution.
 The IBC assesses the safety of the research and identifies any potential risk to public health or the environment.